AnantGupta001/StayHub/README.md

 ﻿# StayHub
-This Project is currenly Undevelopement.
+This Project is currenly Undevelopement for SENSE Ideathon VIT-AP.
-This project is inspired from apna college.
-This is major project.

-author : Anant Gupta

-Done with Part 1 (c)